6 Ways to Beat the Sunday Scaries

 5. Give yourself time to rest:

 You know your body needs sleep, but it also needs rest — and those are two separate things.
-For a lot of people, resting and planning for rest is something that’s unusual.
+For a lot of people, resting and planning for rest is unusual.
 We conceptualize work and productivity as the things that we’re supposed to be doing all day, but that actually creates more mental exhaustion and physical fatigue.
 Especially during the pandemic.

 Block off 30 minutes on your calendar, pause to observe how you feel, and then do whatever it takes to turn off your brain.
 It could be as simple as putting your phone in another room if it's always in your hand, letting your partner make plans for dinner if you’re the usual decision-maker for your household, or lighting a candle and doing some deep breathing if your mind is always racing.
 “Rest is not equivalent to sleep,” says Tarry.
 “Rest is just not being productive both physically and emotionally.”
-Giving yourself permission to do nothing for a period of time will recharge your battery, lower your blood pressure and allow you to think more clearly.
+Giving yourself permission to do nothing for a period of time will recharge your battery, lower your blood pressure, and allow you to think more clearly.

 6. Support:

-It is important for you to know that you are not alone.
+You need to know that you are not alone.
 Many other women have the same thoughts, feelings, and emotions you do.
 From stress, and boredom to rewarding yourself with a glass of wine or a few drinks, we all know it won’t help your Sunday scaries, but you don’t know what else to do.
 Through coaching and community, you will feel the love and support of like-minded women.
 Join the Sober Girl Social Club.

 Previous